rtomac/yota-search/README.md

 # Overview

-Automates navigation of Toyota's inventory search via a GUI browser to export a single query of inventory data into a structured format.
+Automates a Toyota inventory search using a web browser and exports a single query of inventory data into a structured format.

+**This project is not affiliated with or endorsed by Toyota.**

-Toyota seems to have gone to great lengths (e.g. AWS WAF intelligent threat mitigation) to prevent scraping of inventory data and this isn't meant to circumvent that.
-It is simply for personal use for those aiming to analyze local inventory for a particular model.
-(The website is rather cumbersome to search with and click through if you're looking for a specific option, e.g. bench seat.)
+Toyota has made it virtually impossible to call their GraphQL APIs directly (via WAF with intelligent threat detection), undestandably, to prevent unauthorized scraping.
+But that makes it difficult for motivated buyers to analyze and keep up on inventory for high-demand models, as the website is extremely cumbersome to point-and-click through (especially if you're looking for a specified option) and doesn't provide an option to be noified when new vehicles are added.

+This tool is intended for *personal use* to automate a single query of inventory data and export it into a JSON or CSV format for analysis.
+It does so via web browser so as not to circumvent Toyota's intended use for their APIs.

-## Running locally (visible browser)
+## Running locally (browser visible)

 #### Requirements
-`node` and `npm`
+- Node.js

 #### Install
 ```